 Written by Rodrigo Cortés, Senior Mining Lawyer

-While some organisations highlight the importance of Dominga for the generation of jobs and the economic development of the community, others warn about the environmental impact that the initiative could generate on the ecosystem, especially regarding the Pingüino de Humboldt National Reserve.
+While some organisations highlight the importance of mining for the generation of jobs and the economic development of remote and regional communities, other groups warn about the environmental impacts that mining practises could have on ecosystems.

 Well, are Sustainability and Mining compatible?